citp/privacy-policy-historical/9/99/99d/99designs.com.au.md

-> *The following text is extracted and transformed from the 99designs.com.au privacy policy that was archived on 2008-12-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081218043034id_/http%3A//99designs.com/help/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 99designs.com.au privacy policy that was archived on 2011-11-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111110070745id_/http%3A//99designs.com.au/help/privacy) for the most accurate reproduction.*

-# 99designs » Privacy Policy
+# Privacy Policy | 99designs

 ### What We Collect

 We save the details you provide to us in your account profile, including your email address, phone numbers, physical address — you get the idea.
-The majority of this information is optional, but whatever you provide is safe with us.
-In fact, we won't disclose it to anyone unless we're forced to by law.
+The majority of this information is optional, but whatever you provide we won't disclose it to anyone else unless you agree to have us do so, or we're required to do so by law.

 We also collect the following usage statistics at an aggregate level:

   * your IP address
-  * your browser version and it's capabilites
+  * your browser version and its capabilities
   * your operating system
   * the date and time of your visit